LORD-MicroStrain/mip_sdk/README.md

 ### User-Implemented Functions

-There are two C functions which the user must implement to use this library.
+There are two C functions which must be implemented to use this library.

 The first, `mip_interface_user_recv_from_device()`, must fetch raw data bytes from the connected MIP device.
 Typically this means reading from a serial port or TCP socket.

 The second, `mip_interface_send_to_device()`, must pass the provided data bytes directly to the connected MIP device.

-If compiling your application for C++, declare them as `extern "C"` to avoid linking problems.

-If using the `MipDeviceInterface` class, you should instead subclass it and override the pure virtual `update` and `sendToDevice` methods.
-The `MipDeviceInterface` class implements the C functions itself.
+#### C++
+For C++ applications, these functions are implemented by the `MipDeviceInterface` class, which takes a `Connection` object responsible for reading and writing to the device.
+Create a class derived from `Connection` and implement the pure virtual `recvFromDevice` and
+`sendToDevice` methods.

+If you do not wish to use the `MipDeviceInterface` class, do not compile the corresponding source file and create the C functions yourself.
+Declare them functions as `extern "C"` to avoid linking problems between the C and C++ code.

 ### Command Results (mip_cmd_result / MipCmdResult)